2026AIM1005/CS509_2026AIM1005/README.md

 # Assignment 01

-This directory contains the implementation of **Assignment 01** for the **CS509 Laboratory** course.
+This repository contains the implementation of **Assignment 01** for the **CS509 Laboratory** course.

+The assignment includes the implementation of:

+- General Matrix Multiplication (GEMM)
-The assignment includes the implementation of **General Matrix Multiplication (GEMM)** and **Compressed Sparse Row (CSR)** representation for graphs.
-The project is organized into separate directories for source code, driver program, test cases, and output files.
+- Compressed Sparse Row (CSR) representation for graphs

+The project follows a modular structure with separate directories for source code, driver program, test cases, and output files.

 ---